j5oh/synackAPI/README.md

-# Library for interacting with Synack API test
+# Library for interacting with Synack API
 This is a library and set of scripts that make SRT life a little easier when interacting with the platform from a linux commandline.
 * Connect to platform
   * Stay connected to the platform